berkyalcinkaya/jghpi_blink_server/README.md

 The code is designed to be extensible.
 You can modify the LED blinking logic, add more LEDs, or adjust the frequency calculations based on your testing requirements.

 ### Development Instructions:
-**Accessing the device**: plug in a monitor to the HDMI port on the Raspberry Pi and plug in a keyboard to any usb port.
+**Accessing the device**: plug in a monitor to the HDMI port on the Raspberry Pi and plug in a keyboard to any usb port on the device.
 You will need to unplug the device from power and plug it back in to establish an HDMI signal.
+After doing this, the device should boot-up and after a few seconds, the log-in screen should be displayed on the monitor.
+Log in with the following credentials:

 **username**: ubuntu<br>
 **password**: jghpi2024